-Much like Guillermo Del Toro’s 2006 masterpiece “Pan’s Labyrinth”, this film balances it’s horror with something of a fairy-tale overtone and a story of family bonding.
-Heck, the movie actually begins with the words “Once Upon a Time”, what follows is an awesome opening credit scene with a bunch of hand drawn pictures ranging from bright and magical to creepy and downright bizarre.
-It sets the tone very well and almost feels reminiscent of the 2001 movie “The Others”.
+Much like Guillermo Del Toro’s 2006 masterpiece “Pan’s Labyrinth”, this film balances its horror with something of a fairy-tale overtone, and a story of family bonding.
+Heck, the movie actually begins with the words “Once Upon a Time”.
+What follows is an awesome opening credit scene with a bunch of hand drawn pictures, each ranging from bright and magical to creepy and downright bizarre.
+It sets the tone very well, although it’s admittedly a familiar gimmick to make children’s drawings look eerie.
 Back on point, the film does have some genuinely touching moments.
-The scenes when the kids bond with their uncle or his fiancé are heartwarming and they make you forget that you’re watching a horror movie.
+The scenes when the kid’s bond with their uncle or his fiancé are genuinely heartwarming, and they almost make you forget that you’re watching a horror movie.
 Jessica Michelle likewise delivers a respectful performance, and ends up becoming the emotional center for both the girls and the audience.

-I give “Mama” 3 stars out of five.
+I give 2013’s “Mama” … 3 stars out of five.